 The First 48 Hours for Baby

-First 2-hours after birthQuiet-alert: The perfect opportunity to establish breastfeeding.
+First 2-hours after birthQuiet and alert: The perfect opportunity to establish breastfeeding.
 Evidence shows that babies “imprint” on their first oral experience, and will remember this later.
 Breastfeeding at this point can also help stop postpartum bleeding.
 Consider the first feedings as “practice” for both mom and baby.
-Even if baby only licks or nuzzles, it is helping to orient baby toward the breast and stimulates milk-producing hormones in the mother.
+Even if your baby only licks or nuzzles, it is helping to orient baby toward the breast and stimulates milk-producing hormones in the mother.

-Next 12 hoursDeep sleep: This is the time for both mother and baby to rest and recover from the birth.
-The breast should be offered every 2-3 hours during the day and every 4-5 hours a night, altering with waking techniques, such as unbundling and bringing baby into an upright position (doll-eyes effect).
+Next 12 hoursDeep sleep: This is the time for both you and your baby to rest and recover from the birth.
+The breast should be offered every 2-3 hours during the day and every 4-5 hours a night.
 Most babies do fine with very little to eat during this period.
-(Protocol: Blood sugar with no feeding for 5-6 hours.)

-Kimono style tops: Until the cord has fallen off, kimono shirts are the easiest clothing to get on and off baby.
-Tiny baby socks Aden and Anais organic blankets Digital thermometer Printable Chart/Log to record the first few days: Use a chart to record the time and duration of nursing sessions (Every baby is different, but you want at least 8 sessions a day, if not more – my kids are always MORE – like 12+).
+Use a chart to record the time and duration of nursing sessions (Every baby is different, but you want at least 8 sessions a day, if not more.)
 You can keep track of wet diapers and frequency of meconium passing.
-You can note baby’s temperature and temperament too.
+You can note your baby’s temperature and temperament too.
 All of this will help you feel more confident in your transition period, and it will give insight to something that could be wrong.
 Download a newborn log HERE.

 Warning Signs for BABYCall your doctor immediately if your baby has any of the following: